isabella232/OpenPDF5/README.md

 ## Latest version ##
 The latest release of OpenPDF5 is version OpenPDF5 5.6.1.
-It can be found here: https://github.com/LibrePDF/OpenPDF5/releases/latest
+OpenPDF5 can be found here:
+https://github.com/LibrePDF/OpenPDF5/releases/latest

 ## Contributing ##